 This section describes our experimental analysis and discusses the results obtained.
 We begin by presenting the tools used in our experimental environment, followed by an evaluation of the prediction accuracy of the WRF model.
 Lastly, we provide the experimental results of our ML models.

-4.1 Simulation and Experimental Environment tools
+4.1 Simulation and Experimental Environment Tools

-The analysis environment for the physical model and the plotting tools in this study were implemented using Python (Van Rossum and Drake 1995).
-The numerical foundation for data frame structure and computations utilized the NumPy library (Harris et al. 2020).
-Further analysis was conducted using the Pandas (Reback et al. 2021) and SciPy libraries (Virtanen et al. 2020).
+The analysis environment for the physical model and the plotting tools in this study were implemented using Python [81].
+The numerical foundation for the data-frame structure and computations utilized the NumPy library [30].
+Further analysis was conducted using the Pandas [68] and SciPy libraries [82].
 The NetCDF4 library facilitated operations such as learning, reading, writing, and modifying the multidimensional NetCDF output from the WRF.
-Experimental visualizations were generated using plots, graphs, and charts derived from the Matplotlib library (Hunter 2007).
-Machine learning models were constructed using Keras framework using TensorFlow and the Sklearn library for classification and preprocessing (Developers 2023; Garreta and Moncecchi 2013).
+Experimental visualizations were generated using plots, graphs, and charts derived from the Matplotlib library [33].
+Machine learning models were constructed using the Keras framework using TensorFlow and the Sklearn library for classification and preprocessing [20, 23].
 Statistical tests were performed using SciPy libraries, JMP, and Excel.

 4.2 WRF Simulation Analysis

 Our analysis of both the WRF atmospheric model predictions and wind observations indicates that wind speeds above 10 kts predominantly originate from the western sector, as illustrated in the wind rose in Figure 5.
-Additionally, it is worth noting that the WRF model predicts a direction approximately 60° more northerly and higher velocities compared to the observed wind speeds.
-In the lower wind speed range, the WRF model predicts winds from the western sector, while a substantial portion of the wind measurements comes from the eastern sector.
-Additionally, the WRF model forecasts a higher frequency (approximately 32%) of 10–15 kts winds compared to the 12% observed, and nearly roughly 5% more wind velocities in the range of 15–20 kts.
-The post spin-up results, which are relevant for sailing events, also exhibit the same trends of directional and velocity bias in the atmospheric simulation results.
+Additionally, it is worth noting that the WRF model predicts a direction approximately 60° more northerly and at higher velocities compared to the observed wind speeds.
+In the lower wind speed range, the WRF model predicts winds from the western sector, whereas a substantial portion of the wind measurements comes from the eastern sector.
+Additionally, the WRF model forecasts a higher frequency (approximately 32%) of 10–15 kts winds compared to the 12% observed and roughly 5% more wind velocities in the range of 15–20 kts.
+The post spin-up results, which are relevant for sailing events, also exhibit the same directional and velocity bias trends in the atmospheric simulation results.
 For stronger winds, the simulations generally indicate a W-NW direction, with a minor increase in the northern bias, as indicated by the higher frequency of the NW direction becoming dominant, whereas the observed data still indicates a SW-WSW direction.
 To conclude, the wind-rose investigation highlights the inaccuracies of the WRF simulation.
 First and foremost, it presents a solid preference for the northern wind component throughout the day.
-This is important in two contexts: 1.
-The WRF fails to predict the morning to midday lake breeze which are the are the ESE to SE winds that are visible at IMS wind roses as illustrated in Figure 5 (mainly in the morning observation).
-2. Like typical sea breeze, these measurements are from onshore direction and characterized by low velocities.
+This is important in two contexts:

+The WRF fails to predict the morning to midday lake breezes, which are the ESE to SE winds that are visible at IMS wind roses, as illustrated in Figure 5 (mainly in the morning observation).

+Like typical sea breeze, these measurements are from the onshore direction and characterized by low velocities.